Skip to main content

 Have you ever wondered why when you post a link to a particular website page on Facebook or LinkedIn, the preview shows you a different title, description or image?
 We are going to show why this is and what you can do about it.

-When you create a page or a post on your website, you should have added in a meta title, meta description, featured image and then also similar information in the social section.
+When you update the SEO on a page or a post on your website, you should have added in a meta title, meta description, featured image and then also similar information in the social section.
 Once a link to this page is posted on social media, such as on Facebook or LinkedIn, then that platform crawls it and remembers the information associated with that link.

 This is fine about 99% of the time.